Garee/pytodoist/docs/source/index.rst

 Overview
 --------
-**PyTodoist** is a Python package for interacting with the `Todoist <http://www.todoist.com>`_ web application.
+**PyTodoist** is a Python package for interacting with `Todoist <http://www.todoist.com>`_.
 It hides the underlying API calls with higher-level abstractions that make it easy to use Todoist with Python.

 Examples
 --------